cedricve/executor/README.md

 You can assign **void** functions, static **void** member functions and non-static **void** member functions to an executor.

-Non-static member functions are a little bit complicater because you also need to pass a reference to an existing object (this is something C++ does in the background for you, when call member functions on objects).
+Non-static member functions are a little bit complicater because you also need a reference to an existing object (this is something C++ does in the background for you, when calling member functions on an object).

 	// Executor can execute member functions of an object.
 	Executor<Foo> executeMember;